thanh17/-UROP-Employment-Pathway/README.md

 [Pandas](https://pandas.pydata.org/pandas-docs/stable/index.html): Pandas Dataframe objects were used to manipulate data for visualization and analysis

-[NetworkX](https://networkx.github.io/): NetworkX was used to build occupation paths using data from O\*NET's [Career Changer Matrix] (https://www.onetcenter.org/dictionary/24.3/mysql/career_changers_matrix.html) as well as to implement [Dijkstra' shortest path algorithm] (https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm).
+[NetworkX](https://networkx.github.io/): NetworkX was used to build occupation paths using data from O\*NET's [Career Changer Matrix](https://www.onetcenter.org/dictionary/24.3/mysql/career_changers_matrix.html) as well as to implement [Dijkstra' shortest path algorithm](https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm).

 #### Main Visualization tools:

-The main visualization tools used were [Plotly] (https://plotly.com/) and [matplotlib] (https://matplotlib.org/contents.html).
+The main visualization tools used were [Plotly](https://plotly.com/) and [matplotlib](https://matplotlib.org/contents.html).
 In most cases, Plotly was prefered for its interactivity with data.
 However, matplotlib was used when Plotly's documentation was actually too trash to use or quick anaylsis was favored over interactivity.

 ### Questions/Comments/Concerns: